-Place the cold water into a heavy-based saucepan, sprinkle in the gelatine and place over a gentle heat, without stirring, until the gelatine has melted.
+Place 5 tablespoons of cold water into a heavy-based saucepan, sprinkle in the gelatine and place over a gentle heat, without stirring, until the gelatine has melted.
 Remove from the heat and leave to cool slightly.

 In a separate bowl, lightly whip the cream until soft peaks form when the whisk is removed.
 Stir the melted gelatine into the cream and fold into the egg yolk mixture.

-Whisk the egg whites in a separate bowl with an electric hand-whisk until soft peaks form when the whisk isremoved.
+Whisk the egg whites in a separate bowl with an electric hand-held whisk until soft peaks form when the whisk is removed.

-Sprinkle the toasted chopped almonds over the top of the mousse and serve in ramekins, dessert bowls or Martini glasses.
+Sprinkle the almonds over the top of the mousse and serve in ramekins, dessert bowls or Martini glasses.

 This recipe makes more lemon mousse than you will need for two people.
-The remaining mousse can be stored in the fridge for 2-3 days.
+Any remaining mousse can be stored in the fridge for 2–3 days.